abhilashaagarwala/azure-stack-docs/azure-stack/aks-hci/overview.md

 #Customer intent: As an IT Pro, I want AKS on Azure Stack HCI so that I can easily deploy Kubernetes on-premises to orchestrate my containerized workloads.
 ---
 # What is Azure Kubernetes Service on Azure Stack HCI?
-> Applies to: AKS on Azure Stack HCI, AKS runtime Windows Server 2019 Datacenter
+> Applies to: AKS on Azure Stack HCI, AKS runtime on Windows Server 2019 Datacenter

 Azure Kubernetes Service on Azure Stack HCI is an on-premises implementation of Azure Kubernetes Service (AKS), which automates running containerized applications at scale.
 Azure Kubernetes Service is now in preview on Azure Stack HCI and as Azure Kubernetes Service runtime on Windows Server 2019 Datacenter, making it quicker to get started hosting Linux and Windows containers in your datacenter.